drew-abbo/mcfunc_compiler/README.md

 > The `private` keyword must appear before the return type (e.g. `void private`
 > is invalid).
 It also must appear on every declaration/definition of a member.
 >
-> Files imported by imported files are not accessible in an impprting file (e.g.
+> Files imported by imported files are not accessible in an importing file (e.g.
 > if `a` imports `b` and `b` imports `c`, members of `c` cannot be used in `a`
 > unless `a` also imports `c`).